zachmccabe/briars/docs/notes.md

 ## Researching the story

 To learn more about the ecosystem processes happening in front of me I use field guides, [iNaturalist,] and [NRCS pubs.]
 Studying natural history helps me make meaningful pictures.
-It improves my chances of being in the right place at the right time, too:
+It improves my chances of being in the right place at the right time, too.
+For example:

 - Stay low and don't silhouette when photographing bees, climbing snakes, wasps and other creatures that are preyed on by birds.
 - Move softly and deliberately.
 This is critical when working around things that bite, kick, or shove back.